GetKompile/kompile/ADRs/Optimized Configuration Files Generation - 0004.md

 ## Proposal
 - Graalvm provides a Tracing Agent to easily gather metadata  and prepare configuration files.
 - The agent tracks all usages of dynamic features during application execution on a regular Java VM.
-- We can enable the agent con the command line as below:
+- We can enable the agent by the command line as below:
   $JAVA_HOME/bin/java -agentlib:native-image-agent=config-output-dir=/path/to/config-dir/ ...
-- When run, the agent looks up classes, methods, fields, resources for which the native-image tools needs.
+- When running, the agent looks up classes, methods, fields, resources for which the native-image tool needs.
 When the application completes, and the JVM exits, the agent writes metadata to Json files in the specified output directory.
 - Therefore, we can utilize this tool for our generating metadata step.